 - 1. Penning and refining the Divine Principle as the guiding scripture for his community, - 2.
-Designing the sacrament of "Blessing" as the means by which God enters into eternal participation, and commits to intimacy and protective care over families moved to receive this Blessing. - 3.
+Designing the sacrament of "Blessing" as the means by which God enters into eternal participation, and commits to intimacy and protective care over the love and lineage of families moved to receive this Blessing. - 3.
 Creating and implementing an ecclesiology and management of the international Unification community based on applying Divine Principle tenets. - 4.
 Creating education and participation programs and institutions to help Unification families maintain and grow their spiritual lives, and their marriages and families. - 5.
 Founding and growing missions and local Unification worshipping and serving communities

-Inquiry into the impact of Unification "Blessed Families" on society, culture, politics, and earth's environment is a scholarly work yet to be taken up in ernest.
-As these families grow, and as their children grow and raise families of their own applying Unification culture and traditions, their impact on schools, universities, media, and communities in which they settle will increasingly become the subject of academic inquiry.
+Inquiry into the impact of Unification "Blessed Families" on society, culture, politics, and earth's environment is a scholarly work yet to be taken up in earnest.
+As these families grow, and as their children grow and raise families of their own applying Unification culture and traditions8, their impact on society, culture, schools, universities, and media, in the communities in which they settle will increasingly become the subject of academic inquiry.

 Additionally, the impact of the theological system also represents a fertile arena for analysis and investigation.
-In 1981, preeminent, religion scholars already identified Divine Principle and Unification teachings as an important object of theological inquiry.
+In 1981, preeminent religion scholars already identified Divine Principle and Unification teachings as important objects of theological inquiry.